 Contributing to the MLitt course Critical Approaches to Literature, Science and Medicine

-Contributing to Cinema and Revolution (sub-honours course)
+Contributing to Visualising Revolution and Visualising Modernity (sub-honours courses)

 UG Dissertation Course